troclaux/notes/aws.md

   - applies to all the users and roles of the account, including root
 - PII (Personally Identifiable Information): information that can identify a specific individual
   - e.g. full name, email address, phone number, credit card numbers
+- aws whitepapers: official documents published by aws that provide best practices, technical guidance and foundational knowledge for using aws cloud services
+  - some examples of aws whitepapers: WAF, CAF